spacecatpixel/lokidocs/docs/LokiServices/Messenger/opengroup_setup.md

-title: Loki Docs | Session | OpenGroup Setup guide
+title: Loki Docs | Session | Open Group Setup guide
 description: An express REST API for serving persistence history public chat rooms for Session.
 These channels are not limited in size as they are hosted by your own server.

-# Session OpenGroup Setup
+# Session Open Group Setup

 An express REST API for serving persistence history public chat rooms for Session.
-These channels are not limited in size as they are hosted by your own server.
-Please be aware these are PUBLIC channels and sensitive private information should not be shared in this group format.
+Open groups are not limited in size as they are hosted by your own server.
+Please be aware these are PUBLIC groups and sensitive private information should not be shared in this group format.

 It's run by 2 daemons, the platform servers providing an ADN standard REST API and another with Session specific behaviors (crypto-key registration and enhanced moderation functions).